 📍 Royal Hospital Chelsea, Royal Hospital Road, SW3 4SR.

-🚇 Nearest stations are Sloane Square and Victoria.
+🚇 The nearest stations are Sloane Square and Battersea Power Station.

 Fancy a light festival that throws a delightful train ride into the mix?
-Then you’ll want to grab your seat on the Epping Ongar Light Fantastic!
-Guests are treated to rail-side light installations, music, and plenty of cute illuminated displays as on-board narration guides you through a festive adventure.
-Find out more and get your tickets at the website.
+Then you’ll want to grab your seat on the Epping Ongar Light Express!
+Guests are treated to rail-side light installations, music, and illuminated displays, with on-board narration and music from “Voiceover Man” (as heard on Britain’s Got Talent and X-Factor).

 📍 Station Approach, Chipping Ongar, Ongar, CM5 9BN.